meggitt/ZnakeXenzia/README.md

 # ZnakeXenzia
 ![Snake Xenzia by Meghana Chevva](images/ZnakeXenzia.gif)

 This is a simple Snake game built with Unity.
-The game allows players to control a snake, collect food to grow longer, and avoid obstacles.
+The game allows players to control a snake, collect food to grow longer.
 It features play, pause, and restart controls, and displays the score.

 ## Table of Contents